 - See the camel herds of Arab shepherds and Tubus in the desert.

-- Visit isolated villages along the way where the Teda people of Tibesti live.
+- Visit isolated villages during the journey where the Teda of the Tibesti live.

-- Abundant rock art in Tibesti, both paintings and engravings
+- Abundant rock art at Tibesti, both paintings and engravings

 - The incredible rock formations of the Zouar and Quizin canyons and their brutal landscapes.

-- Tour the traditional village of Gouro situated in a beautiful palm grove in the middle of dunes and mountains.
+- Explore the traditional village of Gouro situated in a beautiful palm grove in the middle of dunes and mountains.

-- Trou de Natron and the descent into the caldera.
+- Trou de Natron and the descent into the interior of the caldera

-- Countless rock engravings such as the Gonoa site.
+- Countless rock engravings, such as the one at the Gonoa site.

-- Traverse the lunar landscapes of the Tibesti, with views of the various volcanoes such as Tarsus Voon, Tarsus Tieroko and Tousside Peak.
+- Walk through the lunar landscapes of the Tibesti, seeing the different volcanoes such as the Tarso Voon, the Tarso Tieroko or the Tousside peak.

-- Mao, the medieval city of western Chad.
+- Mao, the medieval city in western Chad

-- Visit the many remnants of the war with Libya.
+- Visiting the many remnants of the war with Libya